sree-lekha-7/GGH_2024/README.md

 <https://www.gitkraken.com/learn/git/github-download#how-to-download-a-github-repository>

 2\.
-Go to the location where you want to download these files and click on save.
+Go to the location where you want to download these files and click on Save.
 <br />![1](https://github.com/sree-lekha-7/GGH_2024/assets/138370659/edded890-b711-42af-8e38-41a525a8bee9)

 3\.
 Right click on the downloaded .zip file and click on Extract All.